 Nissan e-NV200 Combi (2014-2022) interior & comfort

 Hard plastics and dated on-board technology mean the e-NV200 is a disappointing inside

 The e-NV200 Combi is based on a van that’s over a decade old, so it’s no surprise that the interior fails to live up to the latest electric-car technology.
 Hard black and grey plastics are the order of the day, while grey carpets and plain cloth upholstery mean there’s a utilitarian focus about the interior.

 There are two interior layout options for the e-NV200 Combi: five or seven seats.
-The latter costs around £700 extra, but reduces load space considerably.
+The latter reduces load space considerably.
 The chairs are bulky and heavy to remove and put back, so ask yourself if you really need the extra carrying capacity that they provide.
 A two-speaker stereo is fitted to all models bar the Evalia, which gets an upgraded sound system.
 However, all cars feature Bluetooth for phone and audio connectivity, plus a USB socket.

 Nissan e-NV200 Combi dashboard